Ticket includes access to:

 Victoria Revealed will be closed from 27 February 2017 and will reopen in June 2017.

 Diana: Her Fashion Story will be closed on the morning of Wednesday 16 August 2017 until 13:00 and closed all day on Wednesday 3 January 2018.

 Unless stipulated in the booking process all bookings require customers to print their voucher off in order to be exchanged for entry to the attraction or tour.
 We cannot guarantee entry without a printed voucher and will not be able to cancel or refund customers who do not print the vouchers and therefore can't gain access to the venue or tour.

-If you cannot print your voucher off for any reason please contact us before arriving at the venue.
+If you cannot print your voucher off for any reason please contact us 24 hours before arriving at the venue.

 Please note that all vouchers and tickets sold by 365 Tickets Limited are non-refundable due to restrictions imposed by our individual suppliers, for full terms and conditions please click here.

-To request an amendment to your booking please contact us at email@example.com for support.
-Amendments to the date, the time and/or the number of tickets are permitted at the discretion of 365 Tickets Limited as they are subject to the terms and conditions of our individual suppliers and surcharges for amendments made may apply.
+Amendments to the date, the time and/or the number of tickets are permitted at the discretion of 365 Tickets Limited but subject to the terms and conditions of our individual suppliers and surcharges for amendments made may apply.